 What Are the Best Exercise Bikes for Aging Adults?

 First, I’m going to jump right in and show you my top recommendations and why I recommend them.
 Then, I’ll walk you through how to choose an exercise bike yourself if none of these quite hit the spot.

-- Designed to give you a fully body workout with zero impact on your joints
+Designed to give you a full-body workout with zero impact on your joints

 Here’s a quick video that shows it in action: